bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 image: 'https://i.ibb.co/zXjHr25/Screen-Shot-2019-11-21-at-17-50-32.png'
 ingress: >-
-  It’s been six months since I’ve been introduced to CSS Grid and I just can't seem to stop wanting to share how useful it is!
-It’s amazing when you’re in the need of a responsive layout without wanting to compromise on the semantics or markup.
+  It’s been six months since I’ve been introduced to CSS Grid and I just can't stop sharing how useful it is!
+It’s amazing when you’re in the need of a responsive layout!
 links:
   - title: The Complete Guide to CSS Grid
     url: 'https://css-tricks.com/snippets/css/complete-guide-grid/ '